-WARNING: Before lighting read the section on the gas system in the Troubleshooting section later on and be aware of potential problems.
+WARNING: Before lighting, read the 'Gas System' section in the 'Trouble Shooting and Maintenance' section so that you are aware of any potential problems.
 If the gas system is not operating correctly, shut it off immediately or damage may result.